prashant3167/bdm-labs/Problems BDM/02-Distributed Data.md

 # 02-Distributed Data

+> Note: Review required for questions marked with *

 ## 2.1 Theoretical questions

 1. Which kind of database is this according to the distribution of data?

     ![02-Distributed%20Data/image1.jpeg](02-Distributed%20Data/image1.jpeg)

+    ***

     **Centralized**

 2. Explain what is (a) a distributed system, and (b) a parallel system.
 Compare both of them (i.e., what has one and not the other and vice-versa).

+    ***

-**distributed system contain multiple nodes (communicate through a network), parallel can be in one machine**
+    **A distributed system contain multiple nodes (communicate through a network), parallel can be in one machine**

 4. Which two kinds of schema information contains the Global Conceptual Schema that does not contain the Local Conceptual Schema in the Extended ANSI-SPARC Architecture for DDBMS?

+    ***

     1. **Fragmentation**
     2. **Allocation**

 5. In the context of distributed data management, name the **four big challenges** that need to be carefully considered in the presence of distribution from the tenant/user point of view.

+    ***

     1. **Data Design**
     2. **Catalogue Management**
     3. **Transaction Management**
     4. **Query Processing**

 6. Name the three characteristics of fragmentation that make it correct.

+    ***

     1. **Complete**
     2. **Disjoint**
     3. **Reconstruct**

-7. Which is the main problem in having replicas, and which is the innovation introduced by some NOSQL tools to solve it.
+7. *Which is the main problem in having replicas, and which is the innovation introduced by some NOSQL tools to solve it.

+    ***

-    - Problem:
+    - Problem: **Consistency**

+        The main challenge with data replication across multiple nodes is maintaining consistency.
+When data is written to one replica, it needs to be propagated to all other replicas.
+This is relatively straightforward if the write rate is low, but at high write rates, or when network partitions occur, maintaining consistency becomes challenging.

+        In the context of the CAP theorem, which states that it is impossible for a distributed data store to simultaneously provide consistency (all nodes see the same data at the same time), availability (every request receives a response about whether it succeeded or failed), and partition tolerance (the system continues to operate despite arbitrary network failures), this problem manifests as a trade-off.
+That is, systems often have to choose between consistency and availability when partitions occur.

-    - Innovation:
+    - Innovation: **Eventual Consistency and Conflict Resolution**

+        To address the consistency challenge, many NoSQL systems have adopted an approach called eventual consistency.
+In an eventually consistent system, replicas are allowed to diverge temporarily, with the expectation that they will eventually become consistent.
+This approach allows the system to provide high availability and partition tolerance, at the expense of immediate consistency.

+        In addition to eventual consistency, NoSQL databases have also introduced mechanisms for conflict resolution.
+Instead of relying on locks or a single source of truth, these databases allow multiple versions of a record to exist at the same time and provide tools for resolving conflicts.
+One common approach is last-write-wins, where the most recent write is considered the correct one.
+However, many databases also support application-defined conflict resolution strategies, allowing developers to specify custom logic for merging divergent records.

+        DynamoDB from Amazon is a good example of a NoSQL database that uses these innovations.
+It adopts eventual consistency and provides conflict resolution mechanisms to ensure distributed robustness.

 8. Given *N* replicas, let’s call *R* the *ReadConcern* parameter of MongoDB and *W* the *WriteConcern* (which indicate respectively the number of copies it reads and writes, before confirming the operation to the user); give the equation involving those variables that corresponds to the **eventually consistent** configuration.
 9. What is the difference between query cost and query response time ...
     1. in centralized systems?